William-g7/BC-Cancer-Event-Management-System/StandUpDocuments/Week-6-October-14-retrospective.md

 # Retrospective Document Template

 ## Team Name
-[Insert Team Name Here]
+PuppyLover

 ## Date
 Week 6 October 14

 ## Participants
-- [Team Member 1]
-- [Team Member 2]
-- [Team Member 3]
-- [Team Member 4]
-- [Team Member 5]
+- Shiyuan Chen
+- Yan Wang
+- Xing Gao
+- Zhenziye Lin

 ---

 ## Overview
-Briefly describe the purpose of this retrospective and what you aim to achieve.
+The purpose of this retrospective is to document our learning process over the past week and our progress on the BC Cancer project.
+In this document, we will analyze our strengths and areas that require further development to improve teamwork and ensure project success.

 ---

 ## What Went Well
 List the things that went well during the project.
--
--
--
+- Successfully completed the BC Cancer project proposal
+- Held a meeting with the professor and received valuable feedback
+- Task distribution was clear, and all team members completed their work on time

 ---

 ## What Could Be Improved
 List the areas where there is room for improvement.
--
--
--
+- Further develop technology skills to better execute the proposed wireframe
+- Hold more regular meetings during the implementation of the codebase.
 ---

 ## Action Items